 Welcome to 224 (Hexham) Squadron Air Training Corps – also known as ‘The Air Cadets’.

 We are a busy unit, situated near the centre of Hexham, with an energetic and enthusiastic group of cadets and staff who are willing to get involved in everything!
 This website will hopefully give you a taste of what we do as Air Cadets – from flying and gliding, to hiking and camping, to exercises with the armed forces.
 Please read on to find out more about what we have been up to, in the words of the cadets themselves.
-If you have any questions about our activities, how to join, or how you can get involved as an adult volunteer, please do not hesitate to drop me an email.
-I look forward to hearing from you!
+If you have any questions about our activities, how to join, or how you can get involved as an adult volunteer, please do not hesitate to drop us an email, or call in to see us in person.
+We look forward to hearing from you!

 The Air Cadet Organisation is open to all young people who are aged 12 and in Year 8 at school – or who are above that age, up to the age of 17.
 Once you have become a cadet you can stay a member until you are 20 years old.
 Joining 224 (Hexham) Squadron is easy – just come down to the Squadron HQ on a parade night (most Wednesdays and Fridays), preferably around 1915hrs for a chat.
 If you want to bring a parent with you, or come with a friend, that’s great – although it is worth emailing beforehand to check that we will be here as some nights we meet elsewhere (if we are doing activities outside or are away on a visit).